Work 1-on-1 with a virtual coach or therapist from AbleTo.

 When you should seek help

 If your symptoms linger, it might be time to reach out for help.
 “We all have down days,” says Nekeshia Hammond, PsyD.
 She’s a psychologist in Tampa Bay, Florida.
-She’s also the former president of the Florida Psychological Association.
 “But if your symptoms persist for weeks, it could be depression.”

 Even if you don’t think a mood change is serious, it’s better to be safe than sorry.
 “Depression is very treatable,” says Hammond.
 “And research shows that people can reach better outcomes if it’s treated early.”